ilmanzo/suse_presentations/selinux_the_easy_way/selinux_the_easy_way.md

 ---

-# ✅ QA Angle: Testing with SELinux
+# ✅ QA Recap: Testing with SELinux

 **Rules for QA test environments:**